0xor0ne/awesome-list/README.md

 * [AFLplusplus][38]: improved version of AFL.
   * [Grammar-mutator][519]: A grammar-based custom mutator for AFL++.
 * [afl-training][508]: Exercises to learn how to fuzz with American Fuzzy Lop.
+* [appsec (Testing Handbook)][562]: configuring, optimizing, and automating many of the static and dynamic analysis tools.
 * [Arbitrary][524]: Generating structured data from arbitrary, unstructured input.
 * [BinAbsInspector][560]: Vulnerability Scanner for Binaries.
 * [boofuzz][89]: fork and successor of the Sulley Fuzzing Framework.